antarctica/ops-data-store/README.md

 updated Poetry lock file.

 This creates a problem when other dependencies are added or updated as the upgraded Python bindings package will also be included, and partial updates cannot be committed because the file includes a checksum.
-To workaround this problem the following workflow can be used:
+To work around this problem the following workflow can be used:

 1. make other changes as needed